 - Have at least 35 percent of its employees live in a HUBZone

-HUBZone requirements are governed by 13 CFR Part 126 Subpart B. The key aspect for meeting the SBA HUBZone Business Program requirements is to be owned and controlled by an eligible person.
-This is where most challenges to your HUBZone Status lies.
+SBA requirements are governed by 13 CFR Part 126 Subpart B. The key aspect for meeting the SBA Historically Underutilized Business Program requirements is to be owned and controlled by an eligible person.
+This is where most challenges to your status lie.
 When your competition thinks that you are violating the legal requirements, it will file a HUBZone Protest at the SBA.
 See information about SBA Affiliation Meaning & Ostensible Definition.

-Once you are HUBZone certified, you must re-certify your HUBZone status every three years.
+Once you are SBA certified, you must re-certify your status every three years.
 So long as you meet the requirements, your company can continue to reap the SBA HUBZone advantages indefinitely.
 This is different than the 8(a) BD Program which only limits participation to nine years.

-To continue in the HUBZone Program, you also must notify the SBA if there are material changes that would impact HUBZone status.
+To continue in the HUBZone Program, you also must notify the SBA if there are material changes that would impact your status.
 This includes:

 - Change in business structure